-Cerebral Palsy Medical Malpractice Symptoms:
+Cerebral Palsy Medical Malpractice Symptoms

 There may be various symptoms related to cerebral palsy.
 Attentive parents often notice these subtle or gross abnormalities that include the following:

-- Muscle coordination problems – when a baby’s muscle coordination is less than what is considered normal, cerebral palsy may be involved
+- Muscle coordination problems: when a baby’s muscle coordination is less than what is considered normal, cerebral palsy may be involved

-- Motor skill problems – including everything from walking, balancing, reaching, holding, grasping, standing and other similar activities
+- Motor skill problems, including everything from walking, balancing, reaching, holding, grasping, standing and other similar activities

-- Spasms, involuntary bodily movements – the body may behave in a manner that is independent of the child’s will or intentions
+- Spasms, involuntary bodily movements: the body may behave in a manner that is independent of the child’s will or intentions

-- Failure to develop at normal rates – the baby might not grow or otherwise develop at normal rates
+- Failure to develop at normal rates: the baby might not grow or otherwise develop at normal rates

-Types of Cerebral Palsy:
+Types of Cerebral Palsy

 Various types of cerebral palsy exist, including the following:

-- Ataxic cerebral palsy – balance is distorted and depth perception is abnormal.
+- Ataxic cerebral palsy: balance is distorted and depth perception is abnormal.

-- Spastic cerebral palsy – the great majority of cerebral palsy falls into this category.
+- Spastic cerebral palsy: the great majority of cerebral palsy falls into this category.
 Symptoms include movement that is strained, difficult, stiff and unnatural.
 It is often difficult to grasp, hold and release objects

-- Athetoid cerebral palsy – involuntary and spasmodic movement, speech impairment, swallowing problems
+- Athetoid cerebral palsy: involuntary and spasmodic movement, speech impairment, swallowing problems

 Their clients rated them a perfect 5 out of 5 for their superior client service.
 A team approach is employed, and the best medical physicians available are utilized in all aspects of the case.
-Most cases are settled out of court, and in those instances when the insurance company and other responsible parties do not offer a satisfactory amount, your case will be vigorously tried in court before a jury, for a court award.
+Most cases are settled out of court, and in those instances when the insurance company and other responsible parties do not offer a satisfactory amount, your case will be vigorously tried in court before a jury for a court award.
 There are no fees involved unless we win or settle your case.
-To schedule your confidential case review, contact Tiano O’Dell at 304-720—6700.
+To schedule your confidential case review, contact Tiano O’Dell, PLLC at (304) 720-6700.